TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

 ### CFDE Queries on Petagraph

-Question 1: There is evidence that heart defects could be related to changes in developmental programs due to dysregulation of glycosylation.
-What glycans are predicted to be found on proteins (and where on the proteins) from genes associated with a Kids First patient with a phenotype such as Atrial Septal Defect?
+Question 1: A researcher suspects that that some heart defects could be due to the dysregulation of glycosylation, leading to timing changes in developmental programs.
+They want to know which glycosylation sites and which glycan types could be disrupted on specific proteins related to heart defects so they can go on to check Kids First genotypes?

 ```graphql